 If our management is unable to certify the effectiveness of our internal controls or if material weaknesses or significant deficiencies in our internal controls are identified, we could be subject to regulatory scrutiny and a loss of public confidence, which could harm our business and cause a decline in the price of our common shares.
-In connection with our reporting requirements in Canada, we reported in our Form 40-F for the fiscal years ended March 31, 2018 and 2019, that our internal control over financial reporting was not effective due to a material weakness.
-In addition, due to the same material weakness, we reported that our disclosure controls and procedures were not effective as of March 31, 2018 and 2019.
-As disclosed under "Controls and Procedures" in our Annual Report on Form 40-F for the fiscal year ended March 31, 2019, as of March 31, 2019, management concluded that a material weakness existed in internal controls over company-wide "End User Computer" spreadsheets.
-This material weakness was initially identified as of March 31, 2017.
 The accounting complexities encountered in financial reporting rely on complex spreadsheets, most significantly around the valuation of inventory and biological assets and the related classification of line items on the consolidated statements of operations.
 Spreadsheets are inherently prone to error due to their manual nature.
 Our controls related to spreadsheets did not address all risks associated with access security, data entry and evidence of review of completed spreadsheets.